This content mentions depression and trauma, which some people may find triggering.

 Treatment for bipolar disorder aims to reduce the severity and number of episodes of depression or mania you experience.
 The right treatment for you will depend on your type of bipolar, current symptoms, and your preferences and circumstances.

 If you think you have bipolar disorder, start by speaking to your GP.
-It can help to keep a record of your moods to help you both understand your mood swings.
+It can help to keep a record of your moods to help you understand your mood swings.
 You can download a mood scale and mood diary from the Bipolar UK website.
 Your GP may then refer you to a psychiatrist, who can give you a diagnosis.

 There are different types of help you can get with bipolar disorder.

-- Cognitive Behavioural Therapy (CBT) can help you recognise how your feelings, thoughts, and behaviour influence each other and build strategies to change these patterns.
+- Cognitive Behavioural Therapy (CBT) can help you recognise how your feelings, thoughts, and behaviour influence each other and build strategies to change these patterns

-- Interpersonal Therapy (IPT) focuses on your relationships with others and how your thoughts, feelings, and behaviour are affected by your relationships and vice versa.
+- Interpersonal Therapy (IPT) focuses on your relationships with others and how your thoughts, feelings, and behaviour are affected by your relationships and vice versa

 What you’re offered may depend on what’s available in your area and what you and your GP feel would be best for you.

 There are different medications available to treat bipolar disorder.
-It’s likely your GP or psychiatrist offer you one of more of the following:
+It’s likely your GP or psychiatrist will offer you one of more of the following: